We are so excited to introduce you to our newest product update - question weighting now varies based on the question type!

-Currently, instead of each question being worth 10 points, there is now a sliding scale based on the value and effort required to complete.
-For example, Simulations, Code Challenges, Documents, File Uploads, and Spreadsheets are now worth a maximum of 10 points, while simple questions (like Multiple Choice) are only worth 3 points.
+There is a sliding scale based on the value and effort required to complete for each question type.
+For example, Simulations, Code Challenges, Documents, File Uploads, and Spreadsheets are worth a maximum of 10 points, while simple questions (like Multiple Choice) are only worth 3 points.

 Question-type weightings will help to improve the way we grade your candidates' responses and, therefore, help you to continue hiring with confidence.